 Chemotherapy is a treatment for advanced stage (systemic) cancers which is designed to inhibit the growth and spread of cancer throughout the body by targeting rapidly growing cells.
-However, this approach is notorious for adverse effects and a narrow therapeutic window and is not suitable for chemopreventative application in many cases .
-Thus high risk individuals are regularly monitored for cancers and offered preventative surgery , although this is not completely effective at preventing cancers and may impact on quality of life, depending on the cancer tissue types they are at risk of.
-Alternative treatment strategies based on molecular biology and other fields are being investigated, including immunological, endocrine, and targeted therapeutics, with a particular interest in treatments with specificity against cancer cells and wider applications (i.e., tolerable effective doses in applciations as a chemopreventative or against advanced stage cancers).
+However, this approach is associated with adverse effects, has a narrow therapeutic window and is not suitable for chemopreventative application in many cases .High risk individuals being regularly monitored for some cancers can sometimes be offered treatment for pre-cancerous or early stage cancer.
+Alternative treatment strategies based on molecular biology and other fields are being investigated, including immunological, endocrine, and targeted therapeutics, with a particular interest in treatments with specificity against cancer cells and wider applications (i.e., tolerable effective doses in applications as a chemopreventative or against advanced stage cancers).

 Genetics and Molecular Biology in Cancers

-Cancers involves dyregulation of genes with both somatic mutations or regulatory disruptions which accumulate during a patient’s lifetime and germline mutations which predispose individuals to high-risk early onset cancers .
+Cancers involve dysregulation of genes with both somatic mutations or regulatory disruptions which accumulate during a patient’s lifetime and germline mutations which predispose individuals to high-risk early onset cancers .
 Cancer is widely viewed to be a genetic disease due to these familial cancer syndromes, hereditary risk factors, and the molecular changes occuring in cancers, including numerous cancer genes which have been identified .
-Cancer genes are generally classified into two classes: “oncogenes” which are activated in cancers driving tumour growth and invasion or “tumour suppressors” which are inactivated in cancers removing cellular regulation and genomic maintenance functions.
+Cancer genes are generally classified into two classes: “oncogenes” which are activated in cancers, driving tumour growth and invasion or “tumour suppressors” which are inactivated in cancers removing cellular regulation and genomic maintenance functions.
 The mutations which cause cancers accumulate with age and have been suggested to be inevitably coupled with aging due to the association of cancer incidence with the stem cell divisions in which mutations could occur across tissue types .

-identified several key molecular and cellular traits shared across most cancers as a rational approach to the complex change that occur cancer initiation and progresion due to common molecular machinery underlying all cells.
-A cancer cell must posess limitless replication potential, modulate growth signals to grow indefinitely, and gain invasive or metastatic capabilities.
-In addition, cancers must evade apoptosis, the immune system, and sustain angiogenesis and enery metabolism in order to survive .
+identified several key molecular and cellular traits shared across most cancers as a rational approach to the complex change that occurs in cancer initiation and progression due to common molecular machinery underlying all cells.
+A cancer cell must possess limitless replication potential, modulate growth signals to grow indefinitely, and gain invasive or metastatic capabilities.
+In addition, cancers must evade apoptosis, the immune system, and sustain angiogenesis and energy metabolism in order to survive .
 In order to achieve this, cancer cells undergo changes to their genomes and the surrounding cells to create a tumour microenvironment.
 Thus genomic instability has a key role in the survival and proliferation of cancer cells and the progression of further disease, as these malignant characteristics are acquired.
 Identifying the mechanisms of these acquired traits and the underlying genetic mutation or dysregulation behind them, such as E-cadherin mutation in metastasis or p53 mutation in genomic instability , will be an important step in understanding and inhibiting cancer with the next generation of genomically-informed treatments.